Grant Writing 101

 Case for Best Investment

-The Statement of Need creates the foundation of your grant proposal.
-It identifies an urgent community need that your organization will address.
-The need must be related to both your organization’s mission and to the funder’s giving priorities.
-Concentrate on your main points and present a fact-based, compelling case for support.
-Find quantitative data sources to support your Statement of Need on our Data Resources page.
+The Statement of Need is the base of your grant proposal.
+It shows an urgent community problem that your organization will work on.
+The problem should connect to your organization’s mission and the funder’s priorities.
+Focus on your key points and provide a clear, fact-based rationale for your support.

 Describe the Need